dobrix13/Rufus/README.md

 Rufus has three choices:

-1. Punch the Stranger in the Face: 1.2.5
+1. Punch the Stranger in the Face: 1.2.5 (Game Over!)

 2. Go to the Witch: 1.3

 3. Go to the Devil: 1.4

+What will Rufus choose next?

 ---

 ### End of the Taverne pathway

 1. Rufus decides to seek out the witch, hoping that magic might help him win Princess Isabella's heart.
 This starts the "Witch" (1.3) pathway and finishes the "Taverne" pathway.

 2. Desperate and willing to risk everything, Rufus considers making a deal with the devil.
 This starts the "Devil" (1.4) pathway and finishes the "Taverne" pathway.

 - - - -
+## pathway 2 coming soon...
 - - - -
+## Pathway 3 coming soon...
 - - - -